HylandSoftware/trebuchet/README.md

 Global Flags:
   -a, --as string       Amazon Resource Name (ARN) specifying the role to be assumed.
+  -p, --profile string  AWS named profile to use.
   -r, --region string   AWS region to be used.
 Supported as flag, AWS_DEFAULT_REGION environment variable or AWS Config File.
   -v, --verbose         Enables verbose logging.
 ```